• iN-Net officially launched in January 2025. Watch the webinar on our YouTube channel.

 These plans are a combination of an overarching national vision for sustainable N management with concrete targets across multiple sectors.

-How will we focus our research?
+How will we focus our work?

 We’ve identified four fundamental scientific barriers to achieving the UN goal of halving N waste by 2030, around which iN-Net has created working groups: